anubhavgupta/PromiseLibraryImplementation/README.md

 # PromiseLibraryImplementation
-Implementation of a simple version of Javascript Promise Library
+Custom full implementation of Javascript Promises.

 # Please refer ./Test.js for more examples and usecases.